Best Voice to Text Apps for Mac

 Why Chirp

-Chirp is the only Mac transcription app that combines 100% local processing, speaker identification, and a simple one-time license.
+Chirp is the only Mac transcription app that combines 100% local processing, speaker identification, a one-time license, and a local MCP server that lets the AI tools you already use read your transcripts.
 No cloud uploads, no bots joining your calls.

-• Fast: up to 190x realtime on Apple Neural Engine
+• Fast: up to 120x realtime on Apple Silicon

 • Private: Zero network requests for transcription